Is it normal for babies to grab their private parts?

 Another reason to talk to a doctor, although this seems far-fetched in your case, is if the behavior would seem very age inappropriate or you are truly worried that your baby is reacting to stress or abuse.

 Otherwise, I’d put it down to typical baby behavior and wait for it to pass so you can change her diapers in peace!
 It is a common behavior and completely normal.

 Hey, moms and dads, can you relate?
-Add your comments below or return to Baby Development Q&A.
+Add your comments below.